 In real life, for the person who wants to lose weight, it means the following.

 - Write down how many calories you want to consume BEFORE you consume them or you don’t eat.

-- Write down the total calories consumed by the end of the day and circle that number if you succeed in meeting your intake goal for the day.
+- Write down the total calories consumed by the end of the day and circle the total if you succeed in meeting your intake goal for the day.

 - Round all calorie consumption estimates up to the next 50 calories.

 - Do not try and lose 30-40 pounds or ANY AMOUNT of weight from this moment forward.

 - Simply track your calories before you eat and keep the paper you track them on for one year.

 - At the end of each week write down the average per day calories. ex.
 2500 @ 7.
 That means you averaged 2500 calories per day that week.
 You are NO LONGER measuring pounds as your measurement tool but the calories.
 Pounds (kilos) are notoriously tricky in their variability from time of day to time of month.
 So are scales.
 They vary as much as 4 pounds each time you step on one.
 Track the calories.
 The pounds will come off in due time.